justinbairdtesseract/Codex_Pianist/README.md

 This is not a manually curated example repo that was later summarized in AI.
 The implementation work itself was done through Codex-driven development.

+## Codex-Driven Reward Evolution

+Our project utilizes a Recursive Reward Loop.
+We provided Codex with the URDF joint maps and the MIDI target.
+Codex generated the mdp/rewards.py logic, which was then iterated upon by feeding simulation 'failure logs' back into the model.
+This allowed for Zero-Shot Finger Isolation (Tucked Thumb/Pinky) which is notoriously difficult to achieve with manual heuristic tuning.

 ## Version

 - Current repository snapshot: `v1.0.0`